 Print a Sign-In Sheet | Spanish Version Coming Soon

 A scissor lift is an elevated work platform that helps move workers vertically and to different locations in a facility or on a job site.
-Whether it is part of everyday use or part of your maintenance duties, such as changing light bulbs in your facility, most companies have a scissor lift or a need for using a one.
+Whether it is part of everyday use or part of your maintenance duties, such as changing light bulbs in your facility, most companies have a scissor lift or a need for using one.

 When scissor lifts are not used properly serious accidents can occur.
 The majority of the injuries and fatalities that occur while working off scissor lifts occur because the following items were not followed: fall protection, stabilization, and proper positioning.